GooTec/OpenBINN/README.md

 -   **Interpretability Tools**
     Integration of explainability methods (e.g., attention- or path-informed attribution) with utility functions for visualization and summary.

   -   **Statistical Validation**
-    Built-in pipelines for bootstrap confidence intervals, permutation tests (gene and label), and empirical power estimation to quantify uncertainty and significance of model interpretations.
+      Infrastructure for future extensions to quantify uncertainty and significance of model interpretations.

 -   **Reproducibility**
     Configuration-driven experiments (YAML/JSON), version-controlled environment files, and automatic logging of parameters and random seeds.